openemr/website-openemr/content/support/_index.md

 [vendors/developers that specifically support OpenEMR](https://www.open-emr.org/wiki/index.php/Professional_Support).
 If you are planning to customize the software (which is very common and another huge advantage of open source software), then recommend ensuring the vendor/developer has demonstrated competence in developing code for OpenEMR.
-We maintain a list of [vendors/developers that are 'Certified OpenEMR Contributors'](https://www.open-emr.org/wiki/index.php/Category:Certified_OpenEMR_Contributor), whom have demonstrated an ongoing competence in OpenEMR development.

 ---